nextpyp/pyp/docs/workshop/workshop_guide.rst

   * Click :bdg-primary:`Start Run for 1 block`.
 This will launch a process that reads one tilt at random and displays the resulting image inside the block

-  * Click on the thumbnail inside hte block to see a larger version of hte projection image
+  * Click on the thumbnail inside the block to see a larger version of the projection image

 .. nextpyp:: Step 2: Pre-Processing and Tomogram Reconstruction